Malcolm Island is a place where Orca’s rub up against the smooth pebbled beach, and where humans go to create lasting memories.

 • The Oceanfront Hotel is ideally located in Sointula and offers private decks with stunning views.

 • There are also a number of bed and breakfasts, cottages, and guesthouses scattered throughout Sointula and Mitchell Bay.
-Please head to the website of Vancouver Island North for a full listing.

 Situated off the northeast shore of Vancouver Island you will find the hidden gem of Malcolm Island.
 It's a place where Orca go to rub up against the smooth pebbled beach, and where humans go to create lasting memories.